Divergent thinking: Why It’s Important – And Examples

 What is divergent thinking?

-Divergent thinking is a type of problem-solving that relies on a less structured approach to finding solutions.
-Most people have worked with a divergent thinker at some point in their careers, even if they didn't recognize it at the time.
 You can usually identify this type of problem-solving when you see it in action, since the person using it can typically be seen offering a range of possible solutions to any given challenge.
-If you're the type of person who enjoys “brainstorming” to solve problems, then you may be a divergent thinker.
+In fact, if you're the type of person who enjoys “brainstorming” to solve problems, then you may be a divergent thinker.

 Divergent thinking vs convergent thinking vs lateral thinking

-One way to define divergent thinking is by comparing it to two other types of thought processes: convergent and lateral thinking.
-While divergent thinking is free form in style and structure, convergent thinking is a more linear type of critical thought that relies on analysis, rules, and a consistent chain of logic.
-Meanwhile, lateral thinking applies both convergent and divergent thought processes – creativity and analysis – to identify a single solution to any problem.
+While divergent thinking is more free form in style and structure, convergent thinking is a more linear type of critical thought that relies on analysis, rules, and a consistent chain of logic.

-Why would a company need divergent thinkers?
+Why do companies need divergent thinkers?

-At first glance, divergent thought processes might seem too chaotic to be of any true value in a working environment.
-After all, the drive to find the best solution in the quickest time might seem to leave little room for any wide-open type of brainstorming.
+At first glance, divergent thinking skills might seem too chaotic to be of any real value in a working environment.
+After all, the drive to find the best solution in the quickest time might seem to leave little room for this type of brainstorming.
 However, experience has aptly demonstrated the need for divergent thinkers in business.
-In fact, the divergent approach to identifying potential solutions can enable organizations to create and implement innovative ideas they might otherwise never consider.

 How to include divergent thinking in your resume

 Of course, your divergent thinking skills can only work to your benefit if you're able to showcase them in your resume and land a job where you can use them to full effect.
-Fortunately, there are several places on your resume that can be used to effectively highlight this skill.
-You should include references to your divergent thinking style in your resume summary, your skill section, and within your work experience section.
-The goal should be to use those listings to illustrate how your ability to think divergently can provide creative solutions to any potential challenge.
+Fortunately, there are several places on your resume that can be used to effectively highlight these skills.

 Including divergent thinking in your resume summary